Windows 10 Won’t Boot on My PC: 5 Simple Solutions

 • Remove the RAM sticks from their respective slots, wipe them gently with a dry cloth, and then place them back.
 In case that doesn’t work, rearrange the memory modules.
 Also, if you have another PC, run MemTest86+ on the RAM.

-• Blow light air around the computer fan and inside the CPU to clear any dust deposits.
+• Blow light air around the computer fan and inside the CPU to clear dust deposits.

 • Check the connections to the monitor.
 In case you have a spare display, connect it.
-In a few cases, it was a faulty display that gave the impression that Windows 10 won’t boot.
+In a few cases, a faulty display gave the impression that Windows 10 won’t boot.

 If none of these helped, move to the solutions listed next.